-This month, the American Water Works Association’s journal, Opflow, featured a case study of the subsurface leak detection program in Henry County Public Service Authority (PSA) in Virginia.
+This month, the American Water Works Association’s (AWWA) journal, Opflow, featured a case study of the subsurface leak detection program in Henry County Public Service Authority (PSA) in Virginia.
 The article is Managing Non-Surfacing Leaks – The Key to Real Water Loss Reduction by Paul Gagliardo, MPH, PE.

 Henry County PSA is a case study that serves as the model for any utility division with no formal subsurface leak detection to program.
 It is the how-to for creating an asset evaluation and management plan where the actionable steps for preserving assets and building a sustainable program are clear and easy to follow.
 Henry County is determined to overcome challenges when it comes to water loss.
 Read on to learn how their collaboration with ASTERRA (formerly Utilis) earns their drinking water system high grades for efficiency and sustainability.